 This is a system-generated e-mail.
 Please do not reply.

-For Encrypted Emails click here for instructions == you believe you have received this email in error.
-E-mail transmission cannot be guaranteed to be secure or error-free.
-The recipient should check this email and any attachments for the presence of viruses.
-The Bureau of Internal Revenue does not accept liability for any errors or omissions in the contents of this message which arise as a result of e-mail transmission.
-For Encrypted Emails click here for instructions intended solely for the use of the individual or entity to whom it is addressed.
+as a result of e-mail transmission.
+For Encrypted Emails click here for instructions

+====== DISCLAIMER ====== This email and its attachments may be confidential and are intended solely for the use of the individual or entity to whom it is addressed.
 If you are not the intended recipient of this email and its attachments, you must take no action based upon them, nor must you disseminate, distribute or copy this e-mail.
 Please contact the sender immediately if you believe you have received this email in error.
 E-mail transmission cannot be guaranteed to be secure or error-free.
 The recipient should check this email and any attachments for the presence of viruses.
 The Bureau of Internal Revenue does not accept liability for any errors or omissions in the contents of this message which arise as a result of e-mail transmission.